adzerk-oss/boot-cljs-example/README.md

   * **`-O none`** Use optimizations `none` (no [GClosure][gclosure] compiler pass).

 * **`reload`** Starts live-reload websocket server and connects browser client to it.
-Resources (stylesheets, images, html, JavaScript) in the page are reloaded when they change.
+Resources (stylesheets, images, HTML, JavaScript) in the page are reloaded when they change.

 ## Start Browser REPL